Online Classes in B.C. Help Students Remain Competitive

 Students need sleep to learn effectively; students need laptops to build typing skills; most students need to be exposed to industry-standard technologies to apply to relevant jobs; students need to learn when it’s most optimal for their biological clock; and most importantly, students need to learn theory while also building real-life experiences that puts theory into practice.
 If we fail to address these changing workplace demands in high school, we are not preparing our youth for success, but for another generation of baby boomers.

 Using an online curriculum and catering assignments to each individual allows students at iLearn to take education into their own hands long before starting university or a career.
-If you or someone you know in a BC school could benefit from the individuality or freedoms felt at iLearn, have them apply now to find out how iLearn can help.
+If you or someone you know in a B.C. school could benefit from the individuality or freedoms felt at iLearn, have them check their eligibility to find out how iLearn can help.